algorandfoundation/fnet-scripts/README.md

 Prerequisite: Set up algorand, preferably via apt repo & systemd

-Stop algorand: `sudo systemctl stop algorand`
+Stop algorand: `sudo ./stop.sh`

 Run configure: `./configure.sh`

-Start: `sudo systemctl start algorand`
+Start: `sudo ./start.sh`

 Check genesis ID from goal node `goal node status`

-`update.sh` can be used to automate resetting your node along with the neetwork.
+`check-update.sh` can be used to automate resetting your node along with the neetwork.

-**⚠️ IF you are not using systemd, you need to adapt `update.sh` to stop and start your node when the network resets**
+**⚠️ IF you are not using systemd, you need to adapt `stop.sh` and `start.sh` to stop and start your node when the network resets**

 ## Table of Contents